bertrandmc/til/aws/developer-associate-notes.md

 3. Kinesis Analytics
    Amazon Kinesis Data Analytics is the easiest way to analyze streaming data using SQL in real time.
+   Conceptually Kinesis Analytics receive data from Kinesis Streams or Firehose.
+   It auto scales, no need to provision servers and it is real-time.

 **Shards Capacity**
+Data is sent to different shards based on the result of a hashing function which is applied to the message key.
+So the same key id will always go to the same shard, so if you want to sort the messages in a specific way use the key, for example you have messages from clientId 1234, use this ID as key if you want these messages to be processed in order, because they will be sent to the same shard and processed by the same consumer.

+A partition key which is highly distributed helps prevent hot partition issues.

 Per Shard:
+1000 writes/s up to max of 1MB/s.
 5 reads/s up to max of 2MB/s.
-1000 writes/s up to max of 1MB/s.
-As your data rate increases you increase the number of shards, and this is called resharding.
+As your data rate increases you increase the number of shards, and this is called resharding, scaling-in (removing shards) is called merge.
+Data retention is 1 day by default, but can be extended to up to 7 days.
+Messages can be batched to Kinesis.
+Records are ordered per shard.

+**ProvisionedThroughputExceededException**
+Happens when sending more data (exceeding MB/s or TPS for any shard).
+Try to check if there are not hot partitions issues, then retries with exponential Backoff.

 **Consumers**
 Consumers (EC2s) use the Kinesis client library.
 The library tracks the number of shards in your stream and they will discover new shards whenever you reshard.